-Our Board of Directors met 15 times in 2022.
-Each of the incumbent directors attended at least 75 percent of the total number of meetings of the Board of Directors and committees on which he or she served.
-Directors are expected to attend the Annual Meeting, and 11 out of 12 of the then-serving members of the Board of Directors attended the Annual Meeting in June 2022.
-Mr. Frank C. Puleo retired on June 21, 2022, the date of the 2022 Annual Meeting.
-Accordingly, he did not stand for re-election and did not attend the 2022 Annual Meeting.
+Our Board of Directors met 12 times in 2023.
+Each of the incumbent directors attended at least 75 percent of the total number of meetings of the Board of Directors and committees on which they served.
+Directors are expected to attend the Annual Meeting, and 12 out of 12 of the then-serving members of the Board of Directors attended the Annual Meeting in June 2023.